PaulMakoriMachuka/Photographic-site/README.md

 * No installation required
 * Simply open the `index.html` file in any modern web browser
 * The site runs entirely on the frontend — no server or backend setup needed
-* No dependencies or additional tools are required
+* No dependencies or additional tools are required.

 ## Known Bugs
 There are currently no known bugs with this application.